open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 | `OTEL_EXPORTER_OTLP_HEADERS`  | `Headers`                         |
 | `OTEL_EXPORTER_OTLP_TIMEOUT`  | `TimeoutMilliseconds`             |
 | `OTEL_EXPORTER_OTLP_PROTOCOL` | `Protocol` (grpc or http/protobuf)|

+## OTLP Logs

+This package currently only supports exporting traces and metrics.
+Once the [OTLP log data model](https://github.com/open-telemetry/opentelemetry-proto#maturity-level) is deemed stable, the OTLP log exporter will be folded into this package.

+In the meantime, support for exporting logs is provided by installing the [`OpenTelemetry.Exporter.OpenTelemetryProtocol.Logs`](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Exporter.OpenTelemetryProtocol.Logs) package.

 ## Special case when using insecure channel